 This technique was an improvement over its predecessor SDR (single data rate) and has been succeeded by an improved version named QDR (quad data rate).
 A double data rate clock cycle looks as follows:-

-- Transmits data twice per cycle (wave/clock), firstly at the the rising edge and tehn at falling edges of a clock cycle
+- Transmits data twice per cycle (wave/clock), firstly at the rising edge and then at falling edges of a clock cycle

 - Each clock cycle has a unidirectional flow of data

-- DDR SDRAM technology consumes less power than older SDRAM modules, which expended 3.3 volts compared to DDR SDRAM’s 2.6 volts.
+- DDR SDRAM technology consumes less power than older SDRAM modules, which expanded 3.3 volts compared to DDR SDRAM’s 2.6 volts.